Policy Gradient Algorithms for Robust MDPs with Non-Rectangular Uncertainty Sets: Numerical Experiments

 \subsection{Garnet MDPs: Rectangular Uncertainty Sets}

-The purpose of the second experiment is to show that CPI may solve robust policy evaluation problems with $s$-rectangular uncertainty sets faster than the state-of-the-art method for this problem class developed in~\cite{wang2022convergence}.
+The purpose of the second experiment is to show that FW may solve robust policy evaluation problems with $s$-rectangular uncertainty sets faster than the state-of-the-art method for this problem class developed in~\cite{wang2022convergence}.
 We use the Generalized Average Reward Non-stationary Environment Test-bench (Garnet)~\cite{archibald1995generation,bhatnagar2009natural} to generate random reference transition kernels~$P_{\text{ref}}$ with a prescribed number of states and actions and with a prescribed branching parameter~$b\in[0,1]$.
 By definition, $b$ determines the proportion of states that are reachable from any given state-action pair in one single transition.
 We set the branching parameter to~$b=1$ and the discount factor to~$\gamma=0.6$, and we generate the cost~$c(s,a)$ corresponding to any $a\in\mc A$ and $s\in\mc S$ randomly from the uniform distribution on~$[0,1]$.
 The initial state~$s_0$ follows the uniform distribution over~$\mc S$.
 In addition, we fix a policy~$\pi\in\Pi$ defined through~$\pi(a|s)=v(s,a)/\sum_{a'\in\mc A} v(s,a')$, where $v(s,a)$ is sampled uniformly from~$\{1,\ldots,10\}$ for every~$s\in\mc S$ and~$a\in\mc A$.
-Finally, we assume that~$\mc P$ constitutes an $s$-rectangular uncertainty set of the form We solve the resulting instances of the robust policy evaluation problem~\eqref{expr:DMDP} with CPI and with~\cite[Algorithm~2]{wang2022convergence}, a state-of-the-art projected gradient descent method.
+Finally, we assume that~$\mc P$ constitutes an $s$-rectangular uncertainty set of the form